 HOW TO MAKE FIZZING BATH SALTS

-Similar to my simple bath bomb recipe, you will need baking soda, citric acid, Epsom salt, corn starch, and fractionated coconut oil.
+Similar to my simple bath bomb recipe, you will need baking soda, citric acid, Epsom salt, cornstarch, and fractionated coconut oil.
 I am adding pink Himalayan salt to the list because I like to mix the two salts for added benefit.

 You have the option of using coloring, which is highly recommended if making these for kiddos.
 I promise they love it!